sergioB79/theForge/site/forge/content/forge/ideas/passed/subsidiarity.md

 SUBTITLE: Near Hands, Far Horizons

+INFO:
+Explores how power should be located where consequences are most directly experienced.
+Frames subsidiarity as an architecture of authority, not a slogan about government size.
+Shows how misplacing decisions creates moral debt, dependency, and fragile large-scale systems.
+Offers a practical test for when higher authorities should intervene and when they should abstain.

 Subsidiarity is not a slogan about “small government.”
 It is a rule for where responsibility is allowed to live.
 It asks, without sentiment: who is close enough to the consequences to be trusted with the choice?

 🔥 WHAT MAKES IT FORGE MATERIAL?